kelmp/nets213-final/README.md

 which provides an API we can use to turn the users annotated sentence into a valid Dungeons & Dragons command.
 With this command, based on the user's free-form plain text input which has been annotated by our trained model, we can return a command corresponding to their sentence.
+This will be left as future work

 ## Rubric